wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 2. The rendered wishlist page

 == Changelog ==

+= 2.1.1 =

+* FIX: Changed ids into classes, to avoid duplicated ids when viewing the main wishlist page while the wishlist widget is active
+* Changed "Check out my complete wishlist" into "Check out my complete list": the plugin may be used not only for 'wishlist' purposes

 = 2.1 =
 * NEW: Now the user can display or not the date, the tags or the "section" (i.e. the two main Delicious tags)